patarleth/tab-completion-json-config/README.md

 ### requirements -

-    bash 4.4 (which means __brew upgrade bash__ is in your future macos users) jq - https://stedolan.github.io/jq/ for json parsing
+    bash 4.4 with 'complete' (which means a __brew upgrade bash && brew install bash-completion__ is in your future macos users) jq - for json parsing

 https://stedolan.github.io/jq/download/